You are currently viewing Bjagay Menchu, the Bone Healing Medicinal Spring in Paro

 • Post author:

-• Post last modified:January 17, 2025
+• Post last modified:February 20, 2025

 • Reading time:7 mins read

 Bjagay Menchu in Paro is a popular medicinal spring water blessed by Lama Drukpa Kunley which heals fractured bones and arthritis.
-The Menchu is located in Jieu Dado of Lunyi Gewog under Paro Dzongkhag at 2110 masl and is well-known as the bone-healing Menchu.
+The Menchu is located in Jieu Dado of Lungnyi Gewog under Paro Dzongkhag at 2110 masl and is well-known as the bone-healing Menchu.

-Menchus are quite popular in Bhutan just like Tshachu and Drupchhu.
+Menchus are also popular in Bhutan just like Tshachu and Drupchhu.
 It is found in various locations in the country.
 People soak in the Menchus because they believe it can cure diseases like arthritis, body aches, and sinusitis.

-How to Reach Bjagay Menchu
+How to Reach Paro Bjagay Menchu

 The Menchu is located at Jiwphu, about 10 kilometers towards Chelela from Paro Bondey.
 The drive along the Paro-Haa highway towards Chelayla from Paro Bondey Town to Jaagey Menchu will take About half an hour.